 But wait, wasn't the Cretaceous period 79 million years long?
 Wouldn't it be better to go visit it any other day but the one guaranteed to kill you?
 And must it always be right at the impact zone at that?

 This is when The Theme Park Version of prehistory reveals its dark side for time travelers.
 No matter how sophisticated the method of time travel used, the arrivers will always have to complete their tasks before the asteroid arrives.
 There is no way around it, sometimes even if you're observing Jurassic or Triassic dinosaurs.
 And if the Time Travel in question was random, it's even more astounding that EVERY protagonist gets sent back to the exact same date.

 This need not apply only to the K-T extinction.
 Fiction loves to flanderize history into simple compact events and travelers headed to other periods may find themselves in the midst of other disasters, like arriving in Manassas only to find a civil war is breaking out, or visiting Pompeii only for a volcano to erupt.
 Such a visitor is not looking to change history or see said famous event, they just want to take a stroll and breathe in the surroundings only to realize: "HOLY COW!
 This 20th century ship I'm on is called Titanic!"

 Sometimes this is explained by showing that the protagonists causedthe event in question.
-While this gives slightly more credence to the time travel and the disaster being connected, it still involves a Contrived Coincidence because the characters then just happen to have arrived on the same date that the event happened anyway.
+It turns out that They Already Changed The Past, and the only reason history books record that particular event happening on that particular day is because the time traveller just happened to appear at that time and place, by chance.
 Therefore, if the arrival to the date of the disaster was purely an accident, causing it doesn't actually make it more justified.

 Examples involving the K-T extinction: